xp44mm/Notebook/Compilers/Finite Automata.md

 3. Each state of N(r) other than the accepting state has either one outgoing transition on a symbol in ∑ or two outgoing transitions, both on ε.

-Example 3.24 : Let us use Algorithm 3.23 to construct an NFA for `r = (a|b)*abb`.
+**Example 3.24:** Let us use Algorithm 3.23 to construct an NFA for `r = (a|b)*abb`.
 Figure 3.43 shows a parse tree for r that is analogous to the parse trees constructed for arithmetic expressions in Section 2.2.3.
-For subexpression r_1, the first a, we construct the NFA:
+For subexpression r~1~, the first a, we construct the NFA:

 Figure 3.43: Parse tree for (a|b)*abb

 State numbers have been chosen for consistency with what follows.
-For r_2 we construct:
+For r~2~ we construct:

-We can now combine N(r_1) and N(r_2), using the construction of Fig. 3.40 to obtain the NFA for r_3 = r_1 | r_2 ; this NFA is shown in Fig. 3.44.
+We can now combine N(r~1~) and N(r~2~), using the construction of Fig. 3.40 to obtain the NFA for r~3~ = r~1~ | r~2~ ; this NFA is shown in Fig. 3.44.

-Figure 3.44: NFA for r_3
+Figure 3.44: NFA for r~3~

-The NFA for r_4 = (r_3) is the same as that for r_3 .
-The NFA for r_5 = (r_3 )* is then as shown in Fig. 3.45.
+The NFA for r~4~ = (r~3~) is the same as that for r~3~ .
+The NFA for r~5~ = (r~3~ )* is then as shown in Fig. 3.45.
 We have used the construction in Fig. 3.42 to build this NFA from the NFA in Fig. 3.44.

-Now, consider subexpression r_6 , which is another a.
+Now, consider subexpression r~6~ , which is another a.
 We use the basis construction for a again, but we must use new states.
-It is not permissible to reuse the NFA we constructed for r_1 , even though r_1 and r_6 are the same expression.
-The NFA for r_6 is:
+It is not permissible to reuse the NFA we constructed for r~1~ , even though r~1~ and r~6~ are the same expression.
+The NFA for r~6~ is:

-Figure 3.45: NFA for r_5
+Figure 3.45: NFA for r~5~

-To obtain the NFA for r_7 = r_5 r_6 , we apply the construction of Fig. 3.41.
+To obtain the NFA for r~7~ = r~5~ r~6~ , we apply the construction of Fig. 3.41.
 We merge states 7 and 7', yielding the NFA of Fig. 3.46.
-Continuing in this fashion with new NFA's for the two subexpressions b called r_8 and r_10 , we eventually construct the NFA for (a|b)*abb that we first met in Fig. 3.34. □
+Continuing in this fashion with new NFA's for the two subexpressions b called r~8~ and r_10 , we eventually construct the NFA for (a|b)*abb that we first met in Fig. 3.34. □

-Figure 3.46: NFA for r_7
+Figure 3.46: NFA for r~7~

 ### 3.7.5 Efficiency of String-Processing Algorithms